Cameron Johnson NBA Preview vs. the Pistons

 Cameron Johnson Insights vs. the Pistons

-- Johnson is responsible for taking 9.5% of his team's field goal attempts this season with 11.6 per game.
+- Johnson is responsible for attempting 9.5% of his team's field goal attempts this season with 11.5 per game.

-- The Pistons are the 14th-ranked team in the NBA, giving up 43.5 rebounds per game.
+- On the boards, the Pistons have conceded 43.3 rebounds per game, which puts them 14th in the league.

-- In terms of assists, the Pistons have conceded 25.5 per contest, 10th in the NBA.
+- In terms of assists, the Pistons have given up 25.7 per game, 11th in the league.

-- Giving up 11.6 made 3-pointers per game, the Pistons are the seventh-ranked team in the NBA.
+- Looking at 3-pointers, the Pistons are ranked seventh in the NBA, giving up 11.6 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!